varisha-025/fake-news-app/README.md

 ## Key Features

-- It can predict using either of the two things:
+- It can predict whether a news is fake or not using either of the two things:
   - News headline
   - News URL
 - It enlists news headlines with a short description fetched from the NEWS API.